Recurrent event analysis: Description of recurrent event data

 As a counterpart of the Kaplan–Meier curve, which is used to describe the time to a terminal event, recurrent event data can be described using the mean cumulative function, which is the average number of cumulative events experienced by an individual in the study at each point in time since the start of follow-up.

 Statistical models for recurrent event data

 Poisson model

-The Poisson model is a popular model for recurrent event data, which models the number of recurrences the have occurred.
+The Poisson model is a popular model for recurrent event data, which models the number of recurrences that have occurred.
 Poisson regression assumes that the number of recurrences has a Poisson distribution with a fixed rate of recurrence over time.
 The logarithm of the expected number of recurrences is modeled by a linear combination of explanatory variables.

 Marginal means/rates model

 The marginal means/rates model considers all recurrent events of the same subject as a single counting process and does not require time-varying covariates to reflect the past history of the process, which makes it a more flexible model.
 Instead, the full history of the counting process may influence the mean function of recurrent events.